Apple's iOS 13 'Silence Unknown Callers' Feature Is Sounding Pretty Sweet

 The FCC on Thursday voted unanimously to allow carriers to block robocalls by default.
 Ahead of that vote, FCC Chairman Ajit Pai wrote in an op-ed at USA Today that “robocalls are far and away the top consumer complaint we get each year,” adding that they make up roughly 60 percent of those reports.
 Pai further said that consumers typically lump illegal calls, telemarketing, and scams under the single umbrella of “unwanted” calls, making a great case for Apple’s new feature.

-Personally, this Silence Unknown Callers can’t come soon enough.
+Personally, Silence Unknown Callers can’t come soon enough.
 I would much prefer having to call back an unsaved contact than deal with the very real pain in the ass that is fielding spam calls between legitimate ones.
 (With situational exceptions, of course.)
 And given that tens of billions of robocalls were made to numbers here in the U.S. last year, I’m going to guess that I’m not the only one who’s curious to give this feature a shot.

 Advertisement